 Today, of course, there is a live debate about food.
-We have had recent scares relating to processed meat.
+Our country has had recent scares relating to processed meat.
 We also have had the realisation that demand for food is becoming increasingly global, a recent example being the demand for dry powdered milk coming from China.
 Until food is valued and priced properly the debate and scares will persist.
 Ultimately, the public and the consumer have to speak with one voice and decide what they want: cheap food of unknown origin or slightly more expensive food, which is traceable, sustainable and of good quality.

 This brings us to the purpose of this website.
 Our hope is that it will help you understand what it takes to be good at dairy farming, what risks and challenges confront us through the year and what it takes to have a sustainable business which all of our stakeholders, including you, can be proud of.
 We work in an industry, which for one reason or another is not as transparent as it should be.
 We hope that you will see here we are being transparent about our farming operations.
 Have we got everything right?
 No, but we are trying and have work to do.
-We aim to be one of the very best.
+We aim to be one of the very best dairy farms.
 It is a long journey and we are not there yet.
 Short termism, commonplace in Stock Market driven companies and with some individuals, has no place in the business of quality food production and supply.

 We hope you enjoy this website and find it interesting and useful.
 We have enjoyed putting it together.